splunk/splunk-connect-for-syslog/docs/configuration.md

 In other cases it is appropriate to provide the same overrides but based on PCI scope, geography, or other criterion rather than globally.
 This is accomplished by the use of a file that uniquely identifies these source exceptions via syslog-ng filters, which maps to an associated lookup of alternate indexes, sources, or other metadata.
-In addition, (indexed) fields can also be added to futher classify the data.
+In addition, (indexed) fields can also be added to further classify the data.

 * The `conf` and `csv` files referenced below will be populated into the `/opt/sc4s/local/context` directory when SC4S is run for the first time after being set up according to the "getting started" runtime documents, in a similar fashion to `splunk_metadata.csv`.